koodo-reader/koodo-reader/README.md

 ## License

-This project is generally licensed under AGPL3.0, but any kind of modification of source code for commercial projects or any forms of alternation on logo or name are forbidden.
+This project is generally licensed under AGPL3.0, but any kind of modification of source code for commercial projects or alternation on logo or name are not allowed.